 "This system is misogynistic and promotes sexism," that student, Talia Isabela Parisi, wrote Oct.
 1. "I am offended by the way I've been spoken to and made to feel like a villain in my own school for trying to go to class, get my work done, & leave like I'm supposed to."

 Other commenters were current and former Beaufort High students, such as one female student who said she has experienced similar treatment.

 "How is my skirt so short to get sent home but guys can wear (Chubbies) and expose WAY more leg than me & still be in school," the girl wrote, referencing a brand of particularly short men's shorts.

-The Chubbies Shorts website features several pictures of models whose 5.5-inch-inseam wares show far more than 3 inches of thigh.
+features several pictures of models whose 5.5-inch-inseam wares show far more than 3 inches of thigh.

 When asked about that brand, Murphy took to the Internet and found examples in which he said some wearers looked appropriate and others did not.

 "I won't vilify a garment," he said.
 "It's just the wear of it."